-Everything you love about crab rangoon – crispy edges and creamy filling – but these are baked not fried!
+Everything there is to love about crab rangoon – crispy edges and creamy filling – but this version is baked not fries.

 This is my version of the takeout favorite.
-Baking them makes everything a little easier, a (tiny) bit healthier, and just as delicious as the original.
-We first featured these baked crab rangoon on the blog many years ago (original photo below) and still make them a few times a year.
+Baking them makes everything a little easier, healthier, and just as delicious as the original.
+I first featured these baked crab rangoon on the blog many years ago (original photo below) and still make them a few times a year.

 And because Chinese New Year is just around the corner (and because we wanted an excuse to eat these before the actual holiday) we thought we’d whip up another batch.